patrickkunka/movie-browser/README.md

 # Movie Browser

-A simple UI for searching [The Movie Database](https://www.themoviedb.org).
+A simple UI for searching [themoviedb.org](https://www.themoviedb.org)'s API.

 The app can be viewed at [moviebrowser.kunkalabs.com](moviebrowser.kunkalabs.com).